 GIS and Technology Specialist

-She looks forward to her own GPS guided outings where she explores new segments, or a small community en route to the trailhead.
+Tiffany looks forward to her own GPS data collection outings where she explores new segments or small communities on the way to the trailhead.
 She is charmed by the point-to-point nature of the Trail, starting at one end of Wisconsin and ending at another; taking people to intriguing places, far beyond their cars, for an immersive experience in the healing properties of nature.

 Favorite Ice Age Trail Segment: